Find out what’s involved in, and how to apply for, this grant to support your development of a proposal to create productive, multi-purpose woodland.

 Give consent if you appoint an agent

-If you decide to appoint an agent to apply for funding on your behalf then you must complete an Agent Authority form to give your consent.
+If you decide to appoint an agent to apply for funding on your behalf then you must complete a Forestry Commission agent authority form to give your consent.

 This is not the same form that you would complete to appoint an agent to apply for Countryside Stewardship: woodland support.